rntaquino/Token-Creation-Project/README.md

 -To run this program, you will have to use Remix, an online IDE for developing, deploying, debugging, and testing Ethereum and EVM-compatible smart contracts.
 Head over to the Remix website at https://remix.ethereum.org/.

--You should be redirected to the home page of the website.
+*You should be redirected to the home page of the website.
 You should be able to see the phrase "new file" highlighted in blue.
 Click it and enter your desired name for the file.

--Once you have created the file, paste the code you copied earlier.
++Once you have created the file, paste the code you copied earlier.

 -After pasting the file, look over to the left side of the website.
 You will be able to see different icons but I want you to hover your pointer and find "Solidity Compiler" and click on it.

--In the solidity compiler, make sure that the checkbox for auto compile is checked, and click the button with the refresh icon named "Compile(your file name)".
+*In the solidity compiler, make sure that the checkbox for auto compile is checked, and click the button with the refresh icon named "Compile(your file name)".

--Next, just hover your pointer over the icon below and click "Deploy and run transactions".
++Next, just hover your pointer over the icon below and click "Deploy and run transactions".

 -Here, you are free to experiment with the number of tokens minted and burned.
 For starters, click the yellow button named "Deploy" which should officially create the token that is ready to be minted and burned.